learn-co-curriculum/dsc-obtaining-your-data-lab/README.md

-# Obtaining Our Data - Lab
+# Obtaining Your Data - Lab

 ## Introduction
 In this lab you'll practice your munging and transforming skills in order to load in your data to solve a regression problem.